-All posts, apart from that of the Chief Executive and the Executive Directors are employed on grades containing spinal column points.
-Employees progress through their grade each year, rising by one incremental point, until reaching the maximum point of the grade.
+All posts, apart from that of the Chief Executive are employed on grades containing spinal column points.
+All employees (other than the Chief Executive) progress through their grade each year (subject to satisfactory performance), rising by one incremental point, until reaching the maximum point of the grade.
 Pay awards for NJC and JNC staff are negotiated nationally.
 (NJC and JNC grades) Where a member of staff is the subject of formal disciplinary and capability processes, increments may be withheld.